NREL/dgen/README.md

 - Create a new branch in this repository by running ```git checkout -b <branch_name_here>```
 - It is generally a good practice to leave the master branch of a forked repository unchanged for easier updating in future.
 Hence, create new branch when developing features or performing configurations for unique runs.

+# Running and Configuring dGen

+### A. Create Environment
-A. After cloning this repository and installing (and running) Docker as well as Anaconda, we'll create our environment and container:
+After cloning this repository and installing (and running) Docker as well as Anaconda, we'll create our environment and container:

 1. Depending on directory you cloned this repo into, navigate in terminal to the python directory (/../dgen/python) and run the following command: